ondrej-kvasnovsky/vaadin-8-on-grails-3/create_domain_model.md

 Open and study Grails documentation how to work with [domain](http://grails.org/doc/latest/guide/single.html#domainClasses) classes.
 In case you are new to Grails domain classes, you should definitelly read it.

-Anyway, let's show an example how to create a domain object and use it in Vaadin application.
+We are going to show an example how to create a domain object and use it in Vaadin application.

 ### Step 1